Matt To'omua

 Matthew Papali'i To'omua /ˈtuːmuːə/ (born 2 January 1990) is an Australian rugby union professional player who has played close to 60 times for since 2013.
-He plays for the Mitsubishi Dynaboars in the Japanese League One and his usual position is at fly-half or inside centre.
+He last played for the Mitsubishi Dynaboars in the Japanese League One and his usual position is at fly-half or inside centre.
 He has previously played for the Brumbies in Australia, for Leicester Tigers in England's Premiership Rugby and for Melbourne Rebels in Super Rugby.

 Early life

 To'omua was born in Melbourne, Victoria to a Samoan father and a New Zealand mother of European origin.
 To'omua moved to Brisbane where he played his junior football with Logan City and Logan Brothers before attending Brisbane State High School.
 In 2006 he guided the Queensland II side to their maiden Australian National Schools Championship title, scoring all of his side's points in their 14–13 final win over NSW II in Sydney.
 Competing against the likes of older flyhalves Kurtley Beale (NSW) and Queensland's Quade Cooper, To'omua was selected in the Australia A side that defeated the Tongan Under 18s, 22–18.
 Two months later, he captained Queensland Red to the finals of the National Under 16 Championship in Sydney.